(Above image: Mario Vargas Llosa. Faculty expert, Efrain Kristal)

 Standing at the forefront of innovative work in literary, theoretical, and cultural studies, comparative literature is one of the most exciting fields in the humanities.
 As a discipline it requires exceptional linguistic ability, theoretical knowledge, and high intellectual caliber.
 UCLA’s program offers students the opportunity to work with faculty members in any of the University’s language and literature departments as well as with the Department of Comparative Literature faculty.

-UCLA’S Comparative Literature department, which is interdisciplinary and multilingual in scope, is committed to continuing its pioneering work in defining new literary paradigms and fostering new directions for exploration in literary studies, including such areas as:
+The Department of Comparative Literature at UCLA is interdisciplinary and multilingual in scope.
+The Department is committed to continuing its pioneering work in defining new literary paradigms and fostering new directions for exploration in literary studies, including such areas as:

 - The relationship between translation and transnationalism